-The Quiet America is the first famous movie of the main star of The Story of Pao, Do Thi Hai Yen.
+Quiet America is the first famous movie of the main star of The Story of Pao, Do Thi Hai Yen.
 The film adaption of Graham Greene’s bestselling novel with the same name is made in 2002, directed by Phillip Noyce.
 The movie was well praised by both critics and worldwide audience.

 Set in 1952 in Saigon, Vietnam, toward the end of the French war against the Democratic Republic of Vietnam (1945-1954), The Quiet American is a love story about the triangle that develops between Thomas Fowler, a British journalist in his fifties; a young American idealist, supposedly an aid worker, named Alden Pyle; and Phuong, a Vietnamese woman.
-On another level it is also about the growing American involvement that led to the full-scale American war in Vietnam.
+On another level, it is also about the growing American involvement that led to the full-scale American war in Vietnam.

 - Mua Len Trau (Buffalo Boy)

-Mua Len Trau is made in 2004, directed by Nguyen Vo Nghiem Minh and was collaboration between Vietnam, France and Belgium.
+Mua Len Trau is made in 2004, directed by Nguyen Vo Nghiem Minh and was a collaboration between Vietnam, France and Belgium.
 The original story is also named Mua Len Trau, included in Son Nam’s Huong Rung Ca Mau.
-If two of three movies above tell you about war and love, then this movie is just a simple story about saving buffaloes in the wet season in the south Vietnam.
-Yet it is hailed a masterpiece not only because how unique the story was – a story I believe you can only find in Vietnam; but also how real and sad it was.
+If two of the three movies above tell you about war and love, then this movie is just a simple story about saving buffaloes in the wet season in South Vietnam.
+Yet it is hailed a masterpiece not only because of how unique the story was – a story I believe you can only find in Vietnam; but also how real and sad it was.

-“Len” in Khmer language means “wander”.
+“Len” in the Khmer language means “wander”.
 “Mua Len Trau” is literally “the season of wandering buffaloes”.
 Set in the time of French colonialist, in every wet season, fields and lowlands were flooded and the water could reach from 1m to 4m.
 Most of the south is lowlands, and the only high area is located in An Giang province as known as “Land of Seven Mountains”.
 Buffaloes had to go there in order to survive and if the animals could survive, the families could too.
 But how to do that when the distance could be 30-40km?
 Then there was no other way but the buffaloes had to go wandering for months, from place to place to avoid the floods.
 To add up to it, there was no one who could take care of the animals other than the young and uneducated village boys.
 They went to no school and helped their family by herding buffaloes.
 Kim, the 15-year-old boy on his journey with the animals sees life unfolds in front of him.

 You can watch the movie here.